Table of Contents

 Miscellaneous

-If you have any extra interests or live a costly lifestyle, you’ll need to budget for them since that could impact your cost of living in Bristol.
+If you have any extra interests, you’ll need to budget for them since that could impact your cost of living in Bristol.
 You should also set aside money for –

 - Mobile phone bills: According to Statista, the average selling price of smartphones in India was around 224 U.S. dollars in 2022, which is equivalent to about £167.
 The monthly cost of a phone plan may vary depending on the provider and the features, but a typical SIM-only deal with unlimited calls, texts, and data could cost around £20.